-It came as no surprise that when I researched what people were searching for in regard to marketing, hospitality and tourism was right up there.
+It came as no surprise that when I researched what people were searching for regarding marketing, hospitality and tourism were right up there.
 The importance of marketing in the tourism and hospitality industry cannot be taken lightly as it is a major source of economic revenue for Kenya and several countries.
 And as such, going out of business is really not an option.

-The COVID-19 pandemic has caused the largest recession in global history.
-More than a third of the world's population are in lockdown or went into lockdown at some point.
+The COVID-19 pandemic caused the largest recession in global history.
+More than a third of the world's population went into lockdown at some point.
 In a bid to reduce the spread of the virus, travel bans and gathering restrictions were instituted by authorities in different countries.
 The effects of these directives have hit the tourism and hospitality industries particularly hard.
-That is why, it is necessary to figure out how to market businesses in this sector differently, so that the workers can continue to earn a livelihood.
+That is why it's necessary to figure out how to market businesses in this sector differently so that the workers can continue to earn a livelihood.